 League of Women Voters

-The League of Women Voters has complied a 2013 Elected Official's Directory (PDF) of U.S., State and Local Officials for the area.
+Visit the League of Women Voters website League of Women Voters Website for a list of U.S., State and Local Officials for the area.
 Mahtomedi is in U.S. House District 4, State Senate District 43 and House District 43A.
-Mahtomedi is in both Districts 1 and 2 in Wahington County, the dividing line is District 1 is north of Stillwater Road/Highway 244and District 2 is south of Stillwater Road/Highway 244.
+Mahtomedi is in both Districts 1 and 2 in Washington County, the dividing line is District 1 is north of Stillwater Road/Highway 244and District 2 is south of Stillwater Road/Highway 244.